Our studies focus on four major areas:

 A Productive Collaboration

-Much of the work by the DiAntonio Lab has been done in a close and productive collaboration with the Milbrandt lab.
-In 2015, construction of the Couch Biomedical Research Building enabled the two labs to move into a shared space, facilitating even greater interaction.
+Much of the work by the DiAntonio Lab has been done in a close and productive collaboration with the Milbrandt Lab.
+In 2015, construction of the Couch Biomedical Research Building, pictured above, enabled the two labs to move into a shared space, facilitating even greater interaction.
+In 2019, Dr. DiAntonio and Dr. Milbrandt were named Co-Directors of the Needleman Center for Neurometabolism and Axonal Therapeutics.